PaulApivat/data_engineer/practice/discourse/rocketpool/pipeline/README.md

 #### Page Index

 Using the `page` parameter allows us to create a while-loop through all available page.
 Paired with the `period=all` parameter, we can get _all_ topics across categories.
-Currently, we have successful implementation for:
+Currently, we have successful implementation for (**note**: work-in-progress, some kinks to work out):

-- topics (page index starts at 0)
+- topics
-- topic_posts (page index starts at 1)
+- topic_posts
-- users (same as topic)
+- users

 ### New Data

 Now that we have a rough working approach to pagination, we need a way to acquire and insert new data.
+The approach i'm currently taking is to leverage a combination of **last page** and **updated_at** to start fetching data, then checking against existing topic_post `id` or inserting a new post.

+I'm experimenting by manually deleting specific posts, then re-running the pipeline to see if I can ingest those only (i.e., `ids`: 4755, 4791, 6112).

+I'm able to re-ingest deleted posts, however further testing is needed.

+### Options

+The challenge of running pipelines to fetch the latest discourse forum post involves a couple factors:
+1. The topic threads differ in length (i.e. `page`)
+2. The topic threads differ in last updated (i.e., `updated_at`)

+Some options for running pipelines to fetch new data include:
+1. Fetch all posts within a recent time frame
+2. Check for gaps in post ids
+3. Fetch data for specific topic threads (more active threads)
+4. Combining strategies